2009 Bonnaroo Music Festival

-The 2009 Bonnaroo Music and Arts Festival was held June 11–14, 2009 at a 700 acre farm in Manchester, Tennessee, United States.
+The 2009 Bonnaroo Music and Arts Festival was held from June 11 to 14, 2009 at a 700 acre farm in Manchester, Tennessee.
 There were roughly 75,000 people in attendance.
 The onset of Bonnaroo 2009 was punctuated by monstrous thunderstorms.
 Thursday night included heavy rain, lightning, strong winds and hail.
 A lighter storm passed over the farm on Friday.
 The resulting mud became a hardship for some and a plaything for others.

 Lineup

 The initial lineup was released on the festival's website at midnight on February 3, 2009.
-Phish performed a traditional 2-set headlining spot on Sunday night as well as a late night set on Friday night.
-Bruce Springsteen & The E Street Band performed Saturday.
+Phish performed a traditional two-set headlining spot on Sunday night as well as a late night set on Friday night.
+Bruce Springsteen and the E Street Band performed Saturday.

-Down and The Ting Tings appeared on the initial lineup but were later removed.

-The previously annual Superjam did not take place, and for the first time in Bonnaroo's eight-year history, not a single The Grateful Dead member performed at the festival.
+The previously annual Superjam did not take place, and for the first time in Bonnaroo's eight-year history, not a single member of the Grateful Dead performed at the festival.